1. Help Center

 To have the tab order of clickable elements in the interaction to be left to right, top to bottom, pay attention to the following:

-- Only use button elements in elements that will be used as buttons (have click actions).
+• Only use button elements in elements that will actually be used as buttons (have click actions).

-- If the element will not have any actions, use for example a shape element or an image element depending on what type of content you’re creating.
+• If the element will not have any actions, use for example a shape element or an image element for purely visual parts of your interaction depending on what type of content you’re creating.